rickosborne/cascades/md/05-0-5-descent.md

 "KEEP YOUR MASK ON.
 CROSS YOUR ARMS," I performed the maneuver as best I could with one shoulder glued to the bulkhead though it didn't seem like anyone was watching, "AND BEND TO PUT YOUR HEAD ON YOUR KNEES."
-Heads ducked out of view and some of the screams were muffled.
+Heads ducked out of view and some screams dropped to muffled wailing.
 "ARMS CROSSED.
 HEAD ON YOUR KNEES."